horger89/python_web_crawler/README.md

-The program will use urllib to read the HTML from the data files below, extract the href= values from the anchor tags, scan for a tag that is in a particular position from the top and follow that link, repeat the process a number of times, and report the last name you find.
+The program will use urllib to read the HTML , extract the href= values from the anchor tags, scan for a tag that is in a particular position from the top and follow that link, repeat the process a number of times, and report the last name found.

 Actual problem: Start at: http://py4e-data.dr-chuck.net/known_by_Bailley.html Find the link at position 18 (the first name is 1).
 Follow that link.